zhuhaodavid/quante/readme.md

 Parts of this package (quante/linalg/krylov/) are based on the Julia package KrylovKit.jl, which is licensed under the MIT License.
+The original license is included in quante/linalg/krylov/LICENSE.KrylovKit.

+Parts of this package (quante/bridge/torch_utils/networks) are based on the Julia package ITensors.jl, which is licensed under the Apache License 2.0.
-The original license is included in quante/linalg/krylov/LICENSE.KrylovKit
+The original license is included in quante/bridge/torch_utils/networks/LICENSE.ITensors.